JHWebDeveloper/Able2-public-resources/README.md

 - Ability to extract audio from videos
 - Support for downloading from SoundCloud and other audio services covered by youtube-dl
 - .psd support.
 Treats them just like an image.
-- Now encodes all audio as AAC 192k 48hz
+- Now encodes all video audio as AAC 192k 48kHz

 ### Changed
 - Codec support maximized.
 No longer prechecking by parsing file extensions.
 Using Fprobe for prechecking so all available codecs in Ffmpeg are now supported.